corstian/digital-garden/notes/software/Model - View - ViewModel (MVVM).md

 - When the frontend needs to be implemented on multiple platforms (e.g. web and mobile), the main application model can be reused, only attaching a new frontend.
 - When needing to migrate to a new frontend framework due to deprecations

 The main challenge with a proper MVVM implementation is not directly coupling the viewmodel to the views.
-E.g.
+This can happen in multiple subtle ways:
+- Providing hard-coded control instances from the viewmodel to the views
+-